Psychoacoustics and in room target response

 To mitigate the conclusion about the significant decay in frequency response, it should be noted that the Revel speaker’s 120° radiation pattern used here is often too wide for many listening spaces and typical listening distances.

-Because of this, their directivity characteristics differ at certain frequencies.
+Consequently, their directivity characteristics differ at certain frequencies.

 This ensures a smooth transition between the two drivers, as explained in the Directivity Match article.